 Impact Significance Definition Mitigation Requirement No Impact A solar reflection is not geometrically possible or will not be visible from the assessed receptor.
 No mitigation required.
 Low A solar reflection is geometrically possible however any impact is considered to be small such that mitigation is not required e.g. intervening screening will limit the view of the reflecting solar panels significantly.
-No mitigation required.
-Moderate A solar reflection is geometrically possible and visible however it occurs under conditions that do not represent a worst-case.
-Whilst the impact may be acceptable, consultation and/or further analysis should be undertaken to determine the requirement for mitigation and/or recommendations for or against mitigation should be made by an expert on a case by case basis with suitable reasoning.

-Impact Significance Definition Mitigation Requirement High A solar reflection is geometrically possible and visible under conditions that will produce a significant impact.
-Mitigation and consultation is recommended.
-Mitigation will be required if the proposed development is to proceed.
+No mitigation recommended.
+Moderate A solar reflection is geometrically possible and visible however it occurs under conditions that do not represent a worst-case given individual receptor criteria.
+Mitigation recommended.
+High A solar reflection is geometrically possible and visible under worst-case conditions that will produce a significant impact given individual receptor criteria Mitigation will be required if the proposed development is to proceed.